-Sleepless nights and hectic days can really take a toll on your skin.
-However, there are plenty of functional and delicious ingredients that can lend a helping hand.
-A smoothie is a great way to get in lots of nutrients, especially if you’re short on time.
+Sleepless nights and hectic days can really take a toll on your skin babe.
+However, there are plenty of functional and yum ingredients that can lend a helping hand.
+A smoothie is a fab way to load up on nutrients, especially if you’re short on time (which is EVERY mama!)
 Just blitz up and get set to glow – no expensive eye cream required!
+Whoop!

 If you’re spending lots of time outdoors with the kids, berries are a must-have in your next blend.
 They contain ellagic acid – an antioxidant found in some fruits, vegetables and nuts, especially raspberries, strawberries, blueberries and pomegranates.
 Ellagic acid has a photoprotective effect, which is essentially a process that helps our skin cope with damage caused by sunlight.
 It works to protect against UV damage in two ways.
 It blocks enzymes that break down collagen in damaged skin cells and it helps reduce inflammation.
 This all adds up to fresher, younger-looking skin.

 This warming spice contains plenty of vitamins and minerals that will get your skin glowing.
 Cinnamon is rich in antioxidants that can help slow down skin aging.
 Recent research found cinnamaldehyde, the compound in cinnamon responsible for its flavour and smell, is effective against bacteria and promotes the growth of fibroblasts, a cell type that is important for wound healing.
 It’s really worth adding a sprinkle – it will add a nice natural sweetness to your smoothie, too.